 Actually, you don’t need a camera at all.
 An average smartphone is more than capable of live-streaming DJ sets, although having a camera can be a big plus.
-Check out our top 10 picks for the best cameras for music videos and DJ events.
+Nevertheless, the best way to video record a DJ set is with a dedicated camera for music videos and DJ events.

 3. Can I use a computer for live streaming?

 Most DJs prefer using a laptop simply because it offers much more flexibility.
 Still, in a nutshell, you can use any kind of PC for as long as its internet connection is stable and reliable.

 4. How do I stream a DJ set on Zoom?

 You can easily live stream your DJ set on Zoom just like on any other platform.
 You just need to connect your Laptop with the DJ controller and run your favorite DJ software such as Virtual DJ or Traktor Pro.

 5. How can I live stream DJ sets with copyrights?